 Mississippi's leading cause of workplace fatalities in recent years has been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 Nationwide, the most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources

-- Visit the Center for Safety and Health website,/ for more information
+- Visit the Mississippi State University website for more information on SHARP

 - For more details on illnesses and injuries related to the workplace, read Mississippi Workers' Compensation Commission's online reports

 Online OSHA courses provide fast and efficient training for workers.
 While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.

 - OSHA 30-Hour Construction Training